severalnines/docs/user-guide/mysql/backup.rst

 	========= ===================

 * **Netcat Port**
-	- Specify the port number that will be used by ClusterControl to stream backup created on the database node.
+	- Specify the port number, or port number range that will be used by ClusterControl to stream backup created on the database node.
 This port must be opened on both source and destination hosts.
 Only available if you choose *Store on Controller* in *Storage Location*.
+	- Default is "9999,9990-9998", which means port 9999 will be preferred if available.

 * **Use Compression**
 	- Tells the chosen backup method to compress all output data, including the transaction log file and meta data files.